C3BI-pasteur-fr/python-solutions-1/source/Data_Types.rst

 |   125 -> 124
 |   145 -> 144

-| generate 3 slices from the il2_human
+| *generate 3 slices from the il2_human*
-| head : from the begining and cut between the first cytein and the second
+| *head <- from the begining and cut between the first cytein and the second*
-| body include  the 2nd and 3rd cystein
+| *body <- include  the 2nd and 3rd cystein*
-| tail cut after the 3rd cystein until the end
+| *tail <- cut after the 3rd cystein until the end*
-| replace body cystein by serin
+| *replace body cystein by serin*
-| make new sequence with head body_mutate tail
+| *make new sequence with head body_mutate tail*

+il2_human =
+'MYRMQLLSCIALSLALVTNSAPTSSSTKKTQLQLEHLLLDLQMILNGINNYKNPKLTRMLTFKFYMPKKATELKHLQCLEEELKPLEEVLNLAQSKNFHLRPRDLISNINVIVLELKGSETTFMCEYADETATIVEFLNRWITFCQSIISTLT'

 ::